MicrosoftDocs/Viva/Viva/insights/Setup/Assign-licenses-to-population.md

 ### Subscription status

 Microsoft 365 users might want to find out whether their collaboration data is being processed.
-First, they should know that Viva Insights in Workplace Analytics processes data only for users who've been assigned Viva Insights licenses.
-Next, they need to determine whether they have a license.
-They can determine this by completing the following steps.
+First, they should know that Viva Insights in Workplace Analytics processes data only for users who've been assigned licenses.
+Next, they can determine if they have a license with the following steps.

 #### Confirm an assigned license

-**Role**: Microsoft 365 user
+**Role** - Microsoft 365 user

 1. Open the [Microsoft 365 portal](https://portal.office.com).
 2. Sign in to your Microsoft 365 account.